 "Godfather?" repeated Harry, returning Ron's grin as he considered the idea.

-"It's easy, Harry," cut in Ginny, looking up from the bridge she and Teddy were constructing.
-"We just give dangerous or annoying birthday presents, and get the kid if they die in a broomstick accident."
+"It's easy, Harry, as you already know," cut in Ginny, looking up from the bridge she and Teddy were constructing.
+"We get to give the dangerous or annoying birthday presents that we'd never buy our own kid."

 "Not what I want to think about right now," groaned Hermione, gripping Ron's hand a little bit more tightly.